Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Experience the beauty of Newfoundland in Gros Morne National Park

-This morning we’ll make landfall on Norris Point, a scenic town on Bonne Bay on the island of Newfoundland (in Canada’s Newfoundland and Labrador province).
+This morning we’ll make landfall on Woody Point, a scenic town on Bonne Bay on the island of Newfoundland (in Canada’s Newfoundland and Labrador province).
 You’ll enjoy a brief tour of Woody Point, which will be our jumping-off point for Gros Morne National Park, a UNESCO World Heritage Site where the effects of plate tectonics have created a breathtaking landscape.
 On our tour, you’ll walk on the Tablelands, which is the landform that gives the park its UNESCO designation.
 Parks Canada Interpreters will join us here to discuss this region’s unique geology.
 This is as close as you will ever get to the mantle of the earth or the surface of Mars.

-Unforgettable Moments: Your expedition leaders will coordinate today’s explorations, which focus on the park’s northern reaches.
-Based on local conditions, stops may include the Lobster Cove Lighthouse, which presided over some famous local shipwrecks.
+Your expedition leaders will coordinate today’s additional explorations, which focus on the park’s northern reaches.
+As you explore, you’ll learn about the fishing culture of Newfoundland and Labrador.
 At the Western Brook Pond, you’ll be amazed to find an inland fjord that was carved by the sea some 15,000 years ago, then cut off by glaciation.
 When the ice melted, the fjord was filled with fresh water.
 Today this water has been assigned the highest purity rating available for natural bodies of water.
 You’ll also see the park’s namesake Gros Morne Mountain, which at 2,644 feet is the island’s second highest peak.